Thisizzellie/FloodDetection-SemanticSegmentation/README.md

 ### Semantic segmentation is a computer vision technique where an AI model looks at an image and labels each pixel according to what object it belongs to.

+we demonstrate the ability to create a flood detection segmentation model using satellite imagery.

 ## Tools used